GeoscienceAustralia/gocad-projector/README.md

                          above), or the name of a .prf file containing well known text.

+## Supported platforms ##
+Any architecture/operating system with compiled GDAL binaries and a JVM should be supported.
+However this repository only contains the Windows (x86 and x64) GDAL binaries.

 ## License ##
 This project is released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html) and is distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR